cake-study/.github/profile/README.md

 "Cake Study" shows how to integrate automated tests in different languages in frameworks with the [Qase TMS](https://qase.io).

 All test examples use the same story: making a cake.
-There is an implementation of the Cake class and tests that check it's behavior.
+There is an implementation of the Cake class and tests that check its behavior.

 Making a cake takes several steps: